capel82/Busy-Capel/README.md

 -**All Recipes Page** - This page uses card decks group components from Bootstrap 4 to display all Editor’s recipes in the database.
 It also uses Bootstrap 4 dropdown menu for filtering meal categories.
 Each card shows the recipe image and title fetched from the database.
 The recipe title is a link to individual recipe page.
 Bootstrap 4 Pagination is used here.

--**Starters/Mains/Desserts Recipes Page/** - Each of these pages showed all the menu displayed by categories.
+-**Starters/Mains/Desserts Recipes Page** - Each of these pages showed all the menu displayed by categories.
 The features used similar to All Recipe Page where Bootstrap 4 card deck group and dropdown menu have been used.

 -**Login page and Registration page** - This pages uses form features of Bootstraps and Flask WTForms for validations and responsiveness.
 Data Required function is used to ensure user fills in all fields.
 If user is created a new account, a flash message will appear to inform user that his or her account has been created.
 This is the same when user successfully logged into his or her accounts.
 A flash message will also appears if user’s email address had been taken before.